Joseph M. Jordan: Commissioner

 On October 5, 1976, Mayor Kevin White announced that Jordan would succeed Robert diGrazia as Commissioner when diGrazia's retirement became effective on November 15.
 The announcement was considered surprising because White chose to make Jordan's appointment permanent and not conduct a nationwide search.
 White said that he chose to make the permanent appointment because he wanted to prevent speculation that would put the progress the department made during diGrazia's tenure in jeopardy.
 Jordan's appointment made him the first career officer to become permanent commissioner.

-During his tenure as Commissioner, Jordan was criticized by the BDP's two labor unions, who believed that his changes in procedure were a collective bargaining matter.
+During his tenure as Commissioner, Jordan was criticized by the BPD’s two labor unions, who believed that his changes in procedure were a collective bargaining matter.
 In 1984, Jordan and his top commanders were sued by the Superior Officers Federation over working conditions.

 He was also criticized by Clergy and Citizens for Justice, a Roxbury-based group that believed Jordan and members of his department were insensitive to the people of color in the community and guilty of brutality.
 Jordan denied the allegations of police brutality and dismissed the group as "ultra-liberals" who "[had] to criticize because that's their lifestyle".
 He pointed to the fact that the number of minority uniformed officers increased from 5 to 15 percent during his tenure as proof that he was not insensitive to minorities.

 In 1983, the Massachusetts Civil Service Commission charged Jordan and White with using Proposition 2 1/2 "as a cover" to lay off 284 patrolmen in 1981.
 Jordan disputed the accusation, stating that because his budget needed to be cut by $20 million and 90% of the department's budget was in personnel, the layoffs were necessary.

 After he was elected mayor in 1983, Raymond Flynn expressed his desire to name his own Commissioner and asked Jordan to step down, a request which Jordan refused.
 However, on January 15, 1985, Jordan announced that he was retiring effective January 31.
 The announcement came after negotiations with the mayor's aides resulted in an agreement in which Jordan would return for one day to the rank of superintendent, which, as a uniformed officer, would entitle Jordan to a buy-back of accrued sick leave and unused vacation time.

-After his retirement from the BDP, Jordan became an associate at Cass Associates, a Boston security consulting and investigating firm that developed security and drug programs for hospitals and technology companies.
+After his retirement from the BPD, Jordan became an associate at Cass Associates, a Boston security consulting and investigating firm that developed security and drug programs for hospitals and technology companies.